Do1e

 }

-Send Email Notifications After Training Ends/Fails#
+Send Email Alerts After Training Ends/Fails#

 Add the following Python code at the end of your training script.